 About the Program

-The Mathematics Education specialization of the Secondary Education graduate program follows the standards and recommendations of leading mathematics professional organizations, such as the National Council of Teachers of Mathematics (NCTM).
+The Secondary Education graduate program's Mathematics Education specialization follows the standards and recommendations of leading mathematics professional organizations, such as the National Council of Teachers of Mathematics (NCTM).
 The curriculum is designed to provide candidates with knowledge of the interests and abilities of students at different levels of mathematics achievement.
 The program emphasizes problem-solving skills, mathematical thinking processes, and methods of actively engaging children and young adults in their own learning.

 Time Limit for Degree Completion: 5 years

 Campus Location: Main

 Full-Time/Part-Time Status: The degree program can be completed on a full- or part-time basis.